opencircular/docs/6_open-circular-net.md

     - if deny
         - a deny signal is sent back to the oracle with a reason why (to help the oracle better understand in the future for optimzations)
 6. The oracle waits for X percetnage of the 50 pickup messages to come back
-7. After the rounds meets an expiration date
+7. After the rounds hits the expiration date
     - success threshold
         - each pickup is added to the route
         - the smart route is gernetated